Common property and limited common property in stratas

 It is important to understand the different types of property within a strata corporation and to correctly identify the strata lot, common property and limited common property (LCP).
-The different types of property can make a difference on who is responsible for paying for repairs and who can use the property.
+The different types of property can make a difference about who is responsible for paying for repairs and who can use the property.

 A strata lot is owned individually by the owner(s) and is often referred to as a strata unit.
 In condominiums and townhouses, the strata lot usually ends at the center of the walls, floors and ceilings, but may have different boundaries, if shown on the strata plan.

-A bare land strata plan is different.
+A bare land strata plan ("strata subdivision") is different.
 The bare land strata plan will not usually show the outlines of houses, although it will show the outlines of buildings that are common property such as a club house.

 The strata plan will contain a legend that explains how strata lots are noted on the strata plan; the legend on the sample strata plan below shows that strata lots are designated as “SL” with the strata lot number after it.